 The first time I saw hardy kiwi was at Dacres, an educational farmstead in New Hampshire that’s doing some really amazing things with unique cold-hardy fruits and perennial vegetables.
-They’d built strong trellis, with 4”x4” posts in each corner and an arbor stretching over the top to make a 10×10 ft shaded patio.
+They’d built a strong trellis, with 4”x4” posts in each corner and an arbor stretching over the top to make a 10×10 ft shaded patio.

-When I looked at that structure from a distance it seemed like overkill, but then when I got close I understood.
+When I looked at that structure from a distance, it seemed like overkill, but then when I got close, I understood.
 The hardy kiwi had completely eaten the structure, and thick vines snaked around the whole thing… you could hardly see the wood.

 There was fruit everywhere, and I felt like I was in heaven.

 Even in zone 3 or 4, these hardy kiwi vines are incredibly vigorous and productive.
 If you plan a good, solid space for them, you’ll have delicious kiwi fruits for a lifetime.

 Later when we moved to our solar-powered homestead here in Vermont, we noticed hardy kiwi plants growing up a makeshift trellis woven out of 1” saplings from the woods.
 It was pretty, but my first thought was, that’s not going to hold!

 Hardy kiwi needs a strong trellis, but they are incredibly prolific and tasty.

 It’s incredible that you can harvest kiwi fruits up here in the north country, where snows dominate the landscape for 6 months of the year.

 These tropical treasures are well worth the effort of building a trellis!